KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Declining United Methodist Membership in the U.S.

 Google Trends graph for the phrase ["United Methodist Church" (region: worldwide)](http://www.google.com/trends/explore#q=United%20Methodist%20Church), from around 2004 to 2015.
+This declining was predominantly the United States.

 ![](google-maps-and-trends/google-trends-united-methodist-church-worldwide.jpg)

-This declining search interest traffic was almost 100% from the United States.

 According to the [2012 United Methodist State of the Church Report](http://s3.amazonaws.com/Website_Properties/state-of-the-church/documents/2012-state-of-the-church-report.PDF) (the latest report of its kind), between 2000 and 2010, United Methodist membership in the United States declined by 7.8%. <br>